Mikusch/deathrun/README.md

 ```

 If you don't want to copy-paste the same configuration onto similar weapons, you may use the prefabs system.
 After an
-item has been defined, you can copy its properties over to another weaopon:
+item has been defined, you can copy its properties over to another weapon:

 ```
 "211"	// Medi Gun (Renamed/Strange)